alvaromf2002-cpu/deepsets-mnist-v1/README.md

 To launch the interactive web interface where you can visualize predictions:

-First, ensure you have trained models (or run the preparation script):
+First, ensure you have trained models: (NOT MANDATORY - Go directly to Flask app)

 ```bash
 python prepare_demo.py